-188. In 2001, Fuji Heavy Industries issued an RFQ for an electronic throttle body to be installed in the Legacy (21Z), DOHC Engine, Model Year 2004.
+In 2001, Fuji Heavy Industries issued an RFQ for an electronic throttle body to be installed in the Legacy (21Z), DOHC Engine, Model Year 2004.
 DENSO generally manufactured the electronic throttle body for the Legacy.
 However, Fuji Heavy Industries indicated that the throttle body selected pursuant to the 2001 RFQ would also be used in the next generation Subaru Impreza, over which Mitsubishi held "commercial rights".
-DENSO's met with two employees from Mitsubishi, and and and and and a submitted a higher bid than DENSO agreed to respect Mitsubishi's "commercial rights" and submitted a higher bid than Mitsubishi pursuant to the parties' unlawful agreement.
+DENSO's met with two employees from Mitsubishi, and Denso agreed to respect Mitsubishi's "commercial rights" and submitted a higher bid than Mitsubishi pursuant to the parties' unlawful agreement.
 Fuji Heavy Industries awarded Mitsubishi the business as the parties had agreed.